Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 ![RAG Architecture](../../assets/images/RAG/Capture_11.16.47.png)
 **Image 4: Rag-Chatbot UI**

 As shown in <a href="#image-4">Image 4</a>, we have an interface serving our app.
 The second part of this article will focus on designing an architecture to build a production-ready chatbot.
-I will publish part 2 on my blog.
+I will publish part 2 on my btext.

 ## Open questions
 We quickly developed a proof of concept to show the effectiveness of this method, but some open questions remain: